simonrose121/phd/_posts/2016-12-19-sequencing-study.md

 - *How will the data be stored and analysed?*
 - *Statistical treatment - ANOVA? t-test?*

+The data will be analysed using the R statistical programming language.

 ## Ethical Considerations
 - *How will risk to participants be minimised?*